I. Four rules

 Before you even try to do these basic exercises, however, you would be smart to sit down and copy over on paper –five or six times each– each of these rules.
 As you do so, describe (out loud –yes, out loud, and in complete sentences) what you are writing, using words like “antecedent,” “consequent,” “negation,” “conjunct,” etc. The more you can name and describe what you are doing, the greater your intellectual command of it.
 If you are guessing, or trying to remember things by mere rote, you are wrecking your chances of learning the material.

 To learn these rules, sit down four or five times each day and write these eight rules out exactly as they are presented here (with lower-case letters –variables– not upper-case statement names), until you can write all of them from memory quickly.
-You should also make sure that you can describe what each of them does, by focusing on what the main operators of the premises are and what the conclusion is, relative to the premises.
+Don’t put this off.
+Do it right now, and do it again several times today.
+You should also make sure that you can describe what each of them does, by focusing on what the main operators of the premises are and what the main operator of the conclusion is, relative to the premises.
 Doing this is crucial to using them effectively to write proofs.
 (Also, we have seven more Rules of Equivalence to learn, and having these eight Rules of Inference “down” will facilitate learning them and using them.)

 A powerpoint is attached, which provides more examples with these eleven rules; and exercises doing simple proofs with them yourself are provided in 9.3.